The Strat: Financial problems

 The Stratosphere was projected to attract at least 5.5 million visitors in its first year.
-Around the time of its opening, financial analysts were optimistic about the resort's financial prospects.
+Around the time of its opening, financial analysts were optimistic about its financial prospects.
 Revenue for the first five weeks was lower than expected.
-Stratosphere Corporation attributed the low results to the resort being partly unfinished, and said it would borrow $48.5 million from Grand Casinos to finance enhancements to the property, including the completion of the 1,000 additional rooms, and the opening of unfinished retail shops.
-The resort's location – away from the revitalized downtown area and the mega-resorts of the Las Vegas Strip – was another reason for its financial problems.
+Stratosphere Corporation attributed the low results to the resort being partly unfinished, and said it would borrow $48.5 million from Grand Casinos to finance enhancements to the property, including the completion of the 1,000 additional rooms and the opening of unfinished retail shops.
+The resort's location away from the revitalized downtown and the mega-resorts of the Strip was another reason for its financial problems.

 In addition, customer visitation to the tower was lower than expected, and many people did not stay to gamble in the casino.
-The casino was poorly designed according to managers, as visitors to the tower were able to avoid the casino floor entirely.
+The casino was poorly designed, according to managers, as visitors to the tower were able to avoid the casino floor entirely.
 Berman said that weak marketing was also a factor in the poor revenue.
-Because the tower had already received so much publicity, Berman decided that a full marketing campaign was not necessary.
+Because the tower had already received so much publicity, Berman decided that a full marketing campaign was unnecessary.
 In the months after its opening, the resort continued to suffer financially.
-The unfinished hotel contained fewer rooms than most Las Vegas resorts, and room occupancy was significantly below average for such a property.
+The unfinished hotel contained fewer rooms than most Las Vegas resorts, and occupancy was significantly below average for such a property.
 Another issue was that the two rides atop the tower had to be shut down whenever winds reached 35 miles per hour.

-Stupak, who had already made plans to move on to other projects, resigned as chairman less than three months after the opening, leaving Berman in charge.
-Explaining his departure, Stupak cited disagreements with a majority of the other board members, saying that his advice was ignored by executives of Grand Casinos and that he lacked influence considering his job title.
-Grand Casinos had only agreed to keep Stupak as chairman for the first 90 days after opening, and his position was to be evaluated after that.
-Stupak's statue was removed from the property following his resignation, and was put on display in a gambling museum at the Tropicana hotel-casino.
+Stupak, who had already planned to move on to other projects, resigned as chairman less than three months after the opening, leaving Berman in charge.
+Explaining his departure, Stupak cited disagreements with a majority of the board members, saying that Grand Casinos executives ignored his advice and that he lacked influence considering his job title.
+Grand Casinos had agreed to keep Stupak as chairman only for the first 90 days after opening; his position was to be evaluated after that.
+Stupak's statue was removed after he resigned and displayed in a gambling museum at the Tropicana hotel-casino.

-A temporary race and sports book was established by Leroy's in August 1996, in an effort to bring in more gamblers.
-The resort's second phase was halted later that month, due to financial problems; the additional hotel building consisted of an unfinished, 15-story structure of concrete and rebar.
-There had also been plans for a $30 million aquarium attraction, measuring 80000 sqft and set to open in 1997, although this never materialized.
+In August 1996, Leroy's established a temporary race and sports book in an effort to bring in more gamblers.
+The resort's second phase was halted later that month for financial reasons; the additional hotel building consisted of an unfinished 15-story structure of concrete and rebar.
+There had also been plans for a $30 million aquarium attraction, measuring 80000 sqft and set to open in 1997, but this never materialized.